plone/training/dexterity_2.rst

     >>> (Pdb) brain.speaker
     u'David Glick'

-We now can use the new indexes to improve the talklistview so we don't have to wake up the objects any more.
+We now can use the new indexes to improve the talklistview so we don't have to *wake up* the objects any more.
+Instead we use the brains new attributes.

 .. code-block:: python
     :linenos:
+    :emphasize-lines: 17-19

     class TalkListView(BrowserView):
         """ A list of talks